FRC830/basic-robot/README.md

 ![](assets/setup.png)

-> The main purpose of doing it this way is that wpilib will not let you create into an empty folder, **including `.git`**.
-This means that instead of a `git clone`, you would have to initialize a git repository from scratch, which [can be tricky](https://kbroman.org/github_tutorial/pages/init.html).

 + Select all the subfolders of `temporary-code` (or whatever you named the project) and drag them out.
     + *click the top one, hold shift then click the bottom one to select all*
 + Now you can delete the `temporary-code` folder.

+> The main purpose of doing it this way is that wpilib will not let you create into an empty folder, **including `.git`**.
+This means that instead of a `git clone`, you would have to initialize a git repository from scratch, which [can be tricky](https://kbroman.org/github_tutorial/pages/init.html).

+**Commit all the files to github**

+> As a hint, remember you must first add all the files with `git add .`, then `git commit --message "my message"` and finally `git push`.
 ## Step 2: File Structure

 ![](assets/code.png)